Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

 \subsection{Channel Model}

-The communication channel is a packet-erasure channel with feedback.
-At each time $k$, a message containing sensory information, represented by $\check{x}_k$, can be sent by the encoder over the forward channel, which has one-step delay and is i.i.d with forward error rate $\lambda$, to the decoder, where an estimate of the state of the process, represented by $\hat{x}_k$, should be computed.
-Let $\delta_k \in \{0,1\}$ be a binary variable such that $\delta_k = 1$ if $\check{x}_k$ is transmitted at time $k$, and $\delta_k = 0$ otherwise.
-A transmitted message in the forward channel at time $k$ is successfully received by the decoder with probability $\lambda^c := 1 - \lambda$.
+Both forward and backward channels are packet-erasure channels.
+At each time $k$, a message containing sensory information, represented by $\check{x}_k$, can be sent by the encoder over the forward channel, which has one-step delay and is i.i.d.~with forward error rate $\lambda$, to the decoder, where an estimate of the state of the process, represented by $\hat{x}_k$, should be computed.
+Let $u_k \in \{0,1\}$ be a binary variable such that $u_k = 1$ if $\check{x}_k$ is transmitted at time $k$, and $u_k = 0$ otherwise.
+A transmitted message in the forward channel at each time is successfully received by the decoder with probability $\lambda^c := 1 - \lambda$.
 Let $\gamma_k \in \{0,1\}$ be a binary random variable modelling the packet loss in the forward channel such that $\gamma_k = 0$ if a packet loss occurs in the forward channel when it is used to exchange $\check{x}_k$, and $\gamma_k = 1$ otherwise.
 Then, $\Prob(\gamma_k=0) = \lambda$ for $k \in \mathbb{N}_{[0,N]}$.
 Accordingly, the output of the forward channel at time $k+1$ is specified as